tyronyiu/Uni/GLO375/2019-02-11-Property_Rights.md

 is a situation in which *the government cannot easily commit itself to refrain from helping individuals who made poor decisions*.

+**We need a public sector to**

+- Protect our property rights
+- Enforce markets
+- Make-up for market failures
+    - Failure of competition
+    - Public goods
+    - Externalities
+    - Incomplete markets
+    - Information failure
+    - Unemployment, inflation and disequilibrium
+- Redistribute income and wealth
+- Incentivise the consumption of merit goods